Home›Articles›Comparison›FD vs RD

 FDs also offer tax-saving variants under Section 80C: 5-year tax-saver FDs allow a deduction of up to ₹1.5 lakh from taxable income, though they carry a 5-year lock-in with no premature withdrawal.
 Regular FDs carry no Section 80C benefit.

-FDs are best for: emergency funds, short-term goals with a defined timeline (wedding, down payment, travel), and parking proceeds from asset sales before reinvesting.
+FDs work well for emergency funds, short-term goals with a defined timeline (wedding, down payment, travel), and parking proceeds from asset sales before reinvesting.

 The effective return of an RD is approximately half that of an FD at the same rate and tenure, purely because early instalments earn interest for the full period while later instalments earn progressively less.
-For example, at 7% for 12 months, a ₹10,000/month RD (total investment ₹1.2 lakh) earns roughly ₹4,600 in interest, whereas a ₹1.2 lakh FD at the same rate for 12 months earns ₹8,600.
+At 7% for 12 months, for example, a ₹10,000/month RD (total investment ₹1.2 lakh) earns roughly ₹4,600 in interest, whereas a ₹1.2 lakh FD at the same rate for 12 months earns ₹8,600.

 Use the Recurring Deposit Calculator to compute exact maturity values for your instalment amount and tenure.

-RDs are best for: building a savings habit, accumulating a target corpus from monthly income, and goal-based saving (school fees, insurance premium, holiday fund).
+RDs work well for building a savings habit, accumulating a target corpus from monthly income, and goal-based saving (school fees, insurance premium, holiday fund).

 When to Choose FD